 All in all, market value and appraised value are two different ways of determining the value of a house.
 A home may be priceless, but the house itself has a specific value.

 If you’re interested in either buying or selling your house, Clever can help: we partner with top-rated local real estate agents to help you get the best possible deal on your property.
-Buyers are eligible for a $1,000 home buyer rebate in 40 states and sellers can list their homes for as low as $3,000.
+Buyers are may be eligible for Clever Cash Back in 41 states and sellers can list their homes for as low as $3,000.

 If you’d like to learn more about selling your home, just fill out our form and we’ll be in touch shortly.